Open-Network-Insight/oni-ingest/README.md

 Open-Network-Insight Ingest Framework
 ======
-Ingest data is captured or transferred into the Hadoop cluster, where they are transformed and loaded into solution data stores
+Ingest data is captured or transferred into the Hadoop cluster, where they are transformed and loaded into solution data stores.

 ![](https://github.com/Open-Network-Insight/oni-ingest/blob/dev/docs/ingest_diagram.png)